-Does your company have Help Desk Mission and Vision statements that incorporates the corporate business goals and objectives?
-Help Desk Mission and Vision statements should clearly and precisely be focused on what your business is all about and related to the technology support your Help Desk team provides.
+Does your company have Help Desk Mission and Vision statements that incorporate the corporate business goals and objectives?
+Help Desk Mission and Vision statements should clearly and precisely be focused on what your business is all about and related to the technical support your Help Desk team provides.
 A well-defined Help Desk vision statement will provide a guide for clear and directional decisions to lead to long-term prosperity.
-The Help Desk mission statement will bring strategic focus of underlining goals and objectives of your Help Desk based on company values.
-Taking some time and defining your Help Desk mission and vision statements will pay long term dividends and help you move your Help Desk from good to great.
+The Help Desk mission statement will bring a strategic focus of underlining the goals and objectives of your Help Desk based on company values.
+Taking some time and defining your Help Desk mission and vision statements will pay long-term dividends and help you move your Help Desk from good to great.

 Help Desk mission and vision statements should incorporate the goals and objectives of the business.

 You first should completely understand what your business owner or executive committee ultimately envision the goals and objectives of the business to be.
 Then determine what your Help Desk team’s mission is in meeting those goals and objectives.
 The help desk or service desk mission statement should be written from the customer’s perspective, be very specific, and it should fit with the vision for the business.
 Check out a great book Make Your Mission Statement Work: 2nd edition

 The help desk or service desk mission statement should answer five questions:

 What do we do?

 How will you use your resources to reach your goals?

 To provide a help desk mission statement example, Build a Help Desk’s mission statement is simply; “We provide validated industry-standard knowledge by translating it into real-life customer service examples to improve support practices for Help Desk management worldwide.”
 Notice we did not use all five questions but if applicable you can build yours.